China steps up COVID-19 vaccination, considers differentiated visa policies | Health

 China steps up COVID-19 vaccination, considers differentiated visa policies

+China has accelerated its vaccinations against COVID-19, administering 10 million doses in around a week, and is considering varied visa policies based on vaccination and virus conditions in different countries, officials said on Sunday.

-China had administered 74.96 million doses of COVID-19 vaccines as of Saturday, health commission spokesman Mi Feng said at a news briefing on Sunday.
-That compared with about 65 million doses administered as of March 14, or an additional 10 million vaccinations in less in a week, as the country accelerates its inoculation drive to inoculate 40% of its 1.4 billion population by the middle of the year.
+The country had administered 74.96 million vaccine doses as of Saturday, health commission spokesman Mi Feng told a news briefing.
+That is up from 64.98 million as of March 14.
+China aims to vaccinate 40% of its 1.4 billion people by the middle of the year, according to state media and a top health adviser.
+China was among the first countries to begin administering vaccines last year and has been exporting millions of doses, but its vaccination rate has fallen behind those of such countries as Israel and the United States.

-Over 70 million doses of Sinovac Biotech's shot have been administered globally so far, a company spokesman said during the news conference on Sunday.
-He did not say how many of those had been administered in China.
-Beijing is also considering implementing differentiated policies for visa issuance, flights,, and controls on the numbers of people arriving in China based on vaccination progress and the COVID-19 situations in the countries of origin.
+More than 70 million doses of Sinovac Biotech's shot have been administered globally, a company spokesman told the news conference, without specifying how many of those had been administered in China.
+Beijing is considering differentiated policies for visa issuance, flights, and controls on the numbers of people arriving in China based on vaccination progress and the COVID-19 situations in different countries.

-"We do not exempt vaccinated people from testing and isolation measures for the time being," said Feng Zijian, vice director of the Chinese Center for Disease Control and Prevention during the news conference.
-However, he said China will pay attention to international progress in "vaccine passport" development and could adjust virus curbing measures after the domestic population reaches a high level of immunization.
+"We do not exempt vaccinated people from testing and isolation measures for the time being," said Feng Zijian, vice director of the Chinese Center for Disease Control and Prevention (China CDC).
+But he said China will pay attention to international progress in developing "vaccine passports" and could adjust virus curbing measures after the domestic population reaches a high level of immunization.

 China's full-year vaccine production can fully meet the needs of the entire country, said Ministry of Industry and Information Technology official Mao Junfeng.
 He said the supply of materials for vaccine production, including glass vials and syringes, is "relatively stable".